i2p/i2p.www/i2p2www/spec/streaming.rst

   sendStreamId :: 4 byte `Integer`
-                  Random number selected by the packet recipient before sending the first SYN reply packet and constant for the life of the connection.
+                  Random number selected by the packet recipient before sending the first SYN reply packet and constant for the life of the connection, greater than zero.
 0 in the SYN message sent by the connection originator, and in subsequent messages, until a SYN reply is received, containing the peer's stream ID.

   receiveStreamId :: 4 byte `Integer`
-                     Random number selected by the packet originator before sending the first SYN packet and constant for the life of the connection.
+                     Random number selected by the packet originator before sending the first SYN packet and constant for the life of the connection, greater than zero.
                      May be 0 if unknown, for example in a RESET packet.

   sequenceNum :: 4 byte `Integer`
                  The sequence for this message, starting at 0 in the SYN